zsh and oh-my-zsh on Cygwin

 Some of these themes (and both that I mention above) require the Powerline fonts to be installed to get special characters.

-• In a Cygwin shell, in your home directory, execute git clone https://github.com/powerline/fonts.git --depth=1
+- In a Cygwin shell, in your home directory, execute

-• Close the Cygwin shell.
+git clone https://github.com/powerline/fonts.git --depth=1 - Close the Cygwin shell.

-• Open Windows PowerShell as an Administrator (Window Key + X then select “Windows PowerShell (Admin)” and select “Yes”.)
-Change back to the directory where the “fonts” repository was downloaded (e.g. cd \<cygwin-dir>\home\<myuser>\fonts).
+Window Key + Xthen select “Windows PowerShell (Admin)” and select “Yes”.)
+Change back to the directory where the “fonts” repository was downloaded (e.g.cd \<cygwin-dir>\home\<myuser>\fonts). - In the PowerShell, execute

-• Execute .\install.ps1 – this will run the PowerShell script to install the fonts – it will take a while.
+.\install.ps1– this will run the PowerShell script to install the fonts – it will take a while. - When done, reset your execution policy by executing

-• You can now change the font in your mintty.exe setup to use a Powerline font.
+Set-ExecutionPolicy Defaultand accept the warning. - You can now change the font in your

 This shows a screenshot with colour scheme “dracula”, transparency set to “Medium”, font “Noto Mono for Powerline” 9pt.